microtrain/bootcamp/02-ProgrammingBasics/03-ControlStructures.md

 * for - executes a fixed number of repetitive operations
 * foreach/for-in/for-of - executes a repetitive operation for each element in a set
 * while - executes a repetitive operation while a condition is (or is not) true.
 Requires 1 truth prior to execution.
 * do-while - executes a repetitive operation while a condition is (or is not) true.
-Executes prior to first truth.
+Executes prior to first-truth.

 ```php